Is your diet ruining your efforts to keep your teeth healthy? Yes, the things that you eat have a profound impact on oral health.

 Citrus fruits, tomatoes and other acidic fruits and vegetables contain important vitamins that are needed to maintain gum health.
 These ingredients, however, should be incorporated in a larger meal (like a salad) to decrease the negative effects that the natural acid could have on the teeth.

 Just like certain ingredients can improve your oral health, there are various products that you will most definitely need to eliminate from your meal plan.

-Claremont family dental professionals such as Ashton Avenue Dental Practice as well surrounding Mount Claremont family dental practices all have come to a general consensus about the items to consume in moderation or to avoid altogether.
+Claremont family dental professionals such as Ashton Avenue Dental as well surrounding Mount Claremont family dental practices all have come to a general consensus about the items to consume in moderation or to avoid altogether.

 All candy, sticky foods and items that contain large quantities of added sugar need to be avoided.
 These are incredibly bad for the teeth of kids but they’re also detrimental for adult oral health.

 Foods that stick to the teeth are much more difficult to remove.
 As a result, they create an excellent environment for bacteria to breed and to cause serious issues.
 If sugary and sticky foods are consumed, it would be a good idea to brush the teeth immediately after having a meal.

 Drinks that contain sugar should also be avoided.
 Juices and carbonated beverages are particularly bad, not to mention the fact that they contribute to a range of additional health problems.
 Water is usually the best pick.
 If you aren’t used to the taste of water, you can add a bit of mint, lemon zest or even watermelon to it – you’ll get a delicious beverage that’s refreshing and beneficial at the same time.